entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - Lelièvre (1995): Position of the otic branch of the infraorbital sensory line on the marginal plate: near the lateral margin of the plate (0), near the medial  margin of the plate (1).

-> - The coding of the new Xitun actinolepid is 1.
+> - The coding of *Cuanyu* is 1.

 > - The coding of *Panjiangosteus eurycephala* is ?.

  160. Central sensory line leaves postorbital plate until radiation center of central plates: no (0); yes (1).
 > Johnson *et al*.
 (2000), Character 11; Dupret *et al*.
 (2009, 2017), Character 28; Zhu *et al*.
 (2010), Character 28; Xue *et al*.
 (2025), Character 160.

-> - The coding of the new Xitun actinolepid is -.[When the cc doesn't leave the PtO, this character is not applicable.]
+> - The coding of *Cuanyu* is -.[When the cc doesn't leave the PtO, this character is not applicable.]

 > - The coding of *Panjiangosteus eurycephala* is ?.